Panfilov Street: Reconstructions

 In the Soviet years, the street was thoroughly reconstructed and landscaped, it was planted with deciduous trees such as elm (elm) and poplar.
 The main irrigation ditches were laid, into which water from the head irrigation ditch was daily started in summer.
 At the end of the 2000s, it underwent major repairs such as renewal of asphalt, curbs, irrigation ditches and street lighting.

 Since 2014, the foreign organization GEF Sustainable Transport has been persistently proposing to the Almaty city authorities to transform Panfilov Street into a “public space”.
-In the same year, at the invitation of GEF, the city of Alma-Ata was repeatedly visited by the advisor of the Gehl Architects company Jan Gail and the representative of Riccardo Marini.
+In the same year, at the invitation of GEF, the city of Alma-Ata was repeatedly visited by the advisor of the Gehl Architects company Jan Gehl and the representative of Riccardo Marini.
 In January 2016, Gehl Architects presented a concept for changing the appearance of the city, proposing a radical reconstruction of the entire central part of the city of Almaty, in particular the streets: Panfilov, Zhibek Zholy, Abylai Khan, Abay, Dostyk and Tole bi (Astana square).
 In the same year, the city authorities (Akimat, headed by Baybek) ordered the development of a project called "Project for the transformation of housing and civil objects" providing for the transformation of central streets, including Panfilov, according to the concept proposed by the foreign company "Gehl Architects".
 In June 2017, work began on the transformation of Panfilov Street.
 Granite tiles cover 22 thousand square meters. m.
 Installed 178 lanterns and 2 fountains.
 350 parking spaces and 300 advertising structures were dismantled.
 All recently renewed asphalt pavement was removed, irrigation and drainage ditches and street lamps were dismantled.
 Trees were trimmed and hedge bushes removed.
 As a result of the transformation, Panfilov Street became only partially pedestrianized; asphalt-covered parking and a lane for vehicles were recreated on the street.
 The surface of the rest of the street was covered with concrete and granite tiles; instead of the removed irrigation ditches, blind pipes were installed.
 After reconstruction in 2017, dry fountains appeared along Panfilov Street, which are illuminated at night.
 In addition to the fountains, benches, trash cans, original street lamps, as well as several modern playgrounds were installed.